 Ultimately, little about this story feels real.
 It comes off as a series of cinematic action setpieces thrown together into the rough semblance of a plot, without much attention paid to plausibility, internal consistency, or making space for character development.

 The novel begins by introducing Caledan as a complete asshole, which… well, it’s an interesting way to kick off the story, I’ll give it that.
 He’s verbally abusive to his girlfriend, pays little attention to his son, and explains away why he murdered a suspected Zhentarim spy with:

 “I was having some fun and got a little carried away, that’s all.”

-It’s a ballsy move to open your novel by convincing the reader that your hero is an emotionally abusive psychopath and distant father — you’re gambling that the eventual character development will outweigh the audience’s negative first impressions.
+It’s a ballsy move to open your novel by convincing the reader that your hero is an emotionally abusive psychopath and a bad father — you’re gambling that the eventual character development will outweigh the audience’s negative first impressions.
 But a stand-alone novel is a dangerous place for that sort of stunt because someone who picks up this book without having read Crypt of the Shadowking will just think that Caledan is a complete asshat who isn’t worth the effort that others devote to saving him.
 Perhaps you could get away with it if this were the second book of a trilogy, but here it seems like a bad idea.